Abhishek-PJ/Ecommerce/README.md

 # E-Commerce Web Application

 Welcome to the E-Commerce Web Application!
 This project is built using React, Tailwind CSS, and Firebase for the backend services.
-I made this webapp for my final year project which is simple to build and manage for begginers.
+It's designed to be simple for beginners to build and manage.

 ## Live Demo